Jummash/parch-posey-paper-company-sql-powerbi-analysis/README.md

 ## 📑 Documentation
-For detailed methodology, SQL breakdowns, and recommendations, check the full [Documentation](DOCUMENTATION.md).
+For detailed methodology, SQL breakdowns, and recommendations, check the full [DOCUMENTATION](DOCUMENTATION).
 By combining SQL queries with Power BI dashboards, I transformed raw data into meaningful insights for business decision-making.

 ## 📬 Contact